byjg/php-authuser/docs/database-storage.md

 # Database Storage

-The library supports storing users in relational databases through the `UsersDBDataset` class.
+The library uses a repository pattern to store users in relational databases through `UsersRepository` and `UserPropertiesRepository`.

 ## Database Setup